khchoi0301/im08-2018-09-self-assessments-week-03-public/README.md

 ## Node

 Finish implementing the provided HTTP request handler
-  * [ ] POSTing to a route should increment the endpoint's count on `globalCounter`.
+  * [Complete] POSTing to a route should increment the endpoint's count on `globalCounter`.
-  * [ ] GETting from a route should return the value stored at that property on `globalCounter`.
+  * [Complete] GETting from a route should return the value stored at that property on `globalCounter`.

 You can start the server by running `node index.js`, and test it with [Postman](https://www.getpostman.com/) or from Terminal with `curl`